CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 * ``--ns_fqdn`` (*) – name server's FQDN – fully qualified domain name
 * ``--addr`` – name server's IP address (glue) – it is required when the name server's FQDN is from the same zone to which it is added; you can list several IP addresses separated by a comma

-..
-Note:: The name servers are not tested, only saved to the database.

 .. _FRED-Admin-reginit-zone-example:

 Zone file example